 6. Avoid Punishment

-This is one of the best puppy potty training hacks that cannot be stressed enough.
-It used to be that people would tell puppy owners to “rub their dog’s nose in it” if they had accidents inside.
+One of the essential puppy potty training hacks that cannot be stressed enough is not punishing the dog.
+It used to be that people would tell puppy owners to “rub their dog's nose in it” if they had accidents inside.
 Not only is this cruel, but research shows that it does little to teach your dog what you wanted them to do instead.

-Dogs learn from positive reinforcement.
+Dogs learn best from positive reinforcement.
 Negative reinforcement only teaches them what not to do and that you can’t be trusted.
-Think how difficult it would be for you to know what I wanted from you if I only punished you for doing the wrong thing…
+Think how difficult it would be for you to know what I wanted from you if I only punished you for doing the wrong thing – dogs react similarly.

 7. Remember the Rule of Thumb

-The general rule of thumb is that a puppy can hold their bladder for as many hours as months they are old plus one.
-So, a twelve-week-old puppy would be able to hold their bladder for a maximum of four hours.
+The general rule of thumb is that a puppy can hold their bladder for as many hours as months they are old, plus one.
+So, a 12 week old puppy would be able to hold their bladder for a maximum of four hours.

-Although it’s not a good idea to repeatedly push this limit.
+It’s not a good idea to repeatedly push this limit.
 Continuously full bladders can contribute to urinary tract infections.
-The maximum time any dog should be asked to hold their bladder is eight hours – this is, of course, a shorter time for sick, elderly, and young dogs.
+The maximum time any dog should be asked to hold their bladder is eight hours – it'll be a shorter time for sick, elderly, and young dogs.

 8. Use a Dog Crate

 A dog’s crate should be tall enough for them to stand and large enough for them to turn around.
-Keeping a crate to this size keeps your dog comfortable, but also keeps them from going to the potty in their crate.
+Keeping a puppy crate to this size keeps your dog comfortable, but also keeps them from pooping in their crate.
 Unless a dog has a medical concern or an upset tummy, they will NEVER go to the potty where they sleep.
 Larger crates allow your dog a sleeping area AND an area where they can potty and should be avoided.

 9. Potty Bells